IbraheemR/spegmans-every-ref/guidelines.md

 ## Key Terms
 All pages should be written in markdown.
 This site uses [kramdown-flavour markdown](https://kramdown.gettalong.org/) as is standard for Jekyll sites.

-These are the key terms, that should be used when refereing to parts of the project.
+These are the key terms, that should be used when referring to parts of the project.

 - **Spegman's Every Ref.** (aka 'The Project', 'The Guide', 'The Site')
   - [**Categories**](#categories) - Information groups, defined in `_categories/`